top of page

 GROWING & COOKING TIPS

-Our tree is still small as it was planted only a few years ago, but picking and eating your homegrown cherries is just amazing!
+Our tree is still small as it was planted only a few years ago, but picking and eating your homegrown cherries is amazing!
 Cherry trees make a stunning show in spring blossoming and I planted our "Lapin" tree just in front of the house so I can look at it from my studio room window.
 While it's fruiting we have to net it to protect the fruits from the cheeky birds.
-Each year I do a little hose battle with the cherry slugs as they are eating the leaves.
-This common pest is not easy to get rid of organically, but wood ash, diatomaceous earth and dolomite lime can also help against them.
-Cherry trees grow in temperate-latitude conditions and the cold weather time requirements depend on each variety to produce a crop of fruit.
-There are heaps of recipes to make with cherries like pies, cakes, crumble, sauce, cordial and preserves but we end up eating them fresh most of the time as the seasons go so quickly!
-I don't give cherries to my chickens as the hard shell pit contains toxic compound, this is why it has to be removed to be cooked.
-I will surely explore more recipes with cherries, meanwhile, hope you enjoy a Cherry Christmas!
+I do a little hose battle with the cherry slugs each year as they eat the leaves.
+This common pest is not easy to eliminate organically, but wood ash, diatomaceous earth, and dolomite lime can also help fight them.
+Cherry trees grow in temperate-latitude conditions and the cold weather time requirements depend on each variety to produce a fruit crop.
+There are heaps of recipes to make with cherries like pies, cakes, crumble, sauce, cordial and preserves but we eat them fresh most of the time as the seasons go so quickly!
+I don't give cherries to my chickens as the hard shell pit contains toxic compound, so it has to be removed to be cooked.
+I will surely explore more recipes with cherries.
+I hope you enjoy a Cherry Christmas!

 Check out related posts, recipes and inspirations: